abisop/nuttx-docs/en/platforms/arm/imxrt/boards/teensy-4.x/index.md

 phase B to GPIO\_EMC\_06 (pin 4) and INDEX to GPIO\_B0\_12 (pin 32).
 Only encoder 1 is connected to those pins.

-Function of the encoder can be tested by application "qe".
+Function of the encoder can be tested by application \"qe\".

 ### netnsh-4.1